sfikas/deformationFieldTransform/README.md

-# *UNDER CONSTRUCTION*

-## DeformationFieldTransform
+## deformationFieldTransform

-A C++ app that uses a 3D deformation field to warp/deform an input 3D volume.
+A C++ app that uses a 3D vector field to warp/deform an input 3D volume.

 ## Requirements

 This app requires the Insight Segmentation & Registration Toolkit ([ITK]).
-It has been tested with [ITK] version 4.11.
+It has been tested with version 4.11 of the toolkit.

 ## Build